Bacteriostatic Water Storage: The Short Answer

 In-Use Window: 28 Days After First Puncture

-Once the rubber stopper is punctured, the bacteriostatic water vial has a 28-day in-use window when stored at 20–25°C. This convention is grounded in USP monograph guidance for multi-dose preserved containers.
-Concretely:
+Puncture the rubber stopper and the vial enters a 28-day in-use window, assuming storage stays at 20–25°C. The convention comes from USP monograph guidance for multi-dose preserved containers.
+In practice that means four things:

 - Mark the date and time of first puncture on the vial label